A Pudding by Any Name: La Pouchine

 - 3/4 cup of milk

-- Mix flour, salt and baking soda together.
+- Mix flour, salt, and baking powder together.
 Cut the lard into the flour with a pastry blender or a fork until incorporated.
+Add in your raisins and currants (or whichever fruit of choice).
 Add sugar and milk.
 Mix until just combined and no flour streaks remain.
 Do not overmix.

 - Prepare a pudding cloth (or a pudding bag big enough to hold 6 cups) by wetting it and flouring.
 You can use any undyed muslin or cotton cloth that is a minimum of 20” by 24”.
 Fill it with the dough and gather at the top.
 Tie it off with butcher’s twine and leave two inches space for the pudding to expand.